Robert-van-Engelen/Forth500/manual.md

 Because we defined two `hello` words, we should forget `hello` twice to delete the new and the old `hello`.
-Forgetting means that everything after the specified word is deleted from the dictionary, including `greetings` and `hellos`.
+Forgetting means that everything after the specified word is deleted from the dictionary, including our `greetings` and `hellos` definitions.

 To create a configurable `hello` word that displays alternative messages, we can use branching based on the value of a variable: